cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 ### Indexing

-If a discovery system has broader index than an OPAC, how does that happen?
+If a discovery system has a broader index than an OPAC, how does that happen?

 There are three components that make this happen: